rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ```

 We also have to adopt the related method `resetRefreshTick` where `_refreshInterval`is used.
-As the interval value get already maintained by the components state
+As `refreshInterval` already is part of the components' state,
-we can just select the value with `this.select('refreshInterval')` and use the `` operator to create the new interval.
+we can easily select the value with `this.select('refreshInterval')` and use the `interval` operator to create the new interval.

 ```typescript
 import {..., switchMap} from 'rxjs/operators';